jtomori/vex_tutorial/README.md

 // we can sample "pig_mask" without setting the field "Inputs"

 float pig_mask = 0;
-// the following lines bellow are identical, the second and third ones are more flexible as they refer to relative path,
+// the following lines bellow are identical, the second and third ones are more flexible as they use relative path:
 // it will work even if we renamed this DOP network, the first line would not work after that
 // the second argument is either an int representing primitive number, or string representing primitive name
-// the syntax for accessing DOP data is: op:/DOP_path:dop_object/field_name
+// the syntax for accessing DOP data is: op:/DOP_node_path:dop_object_name/field_name

 pig_mask = volumesample("op:/obj/examples/dopnet_vex_vops_volume:volume/pig_mask", 0, v@P);
 //pig_mask = volumesample("op:" + opfullpath("../") + ":volume/pig_mask", "pig_mask", v@P);